Industry:Banking and Finance

 Fassi also needed that solution to be available to the entire organization.
 She required something that could be deployed across multiple business areas with the involvement of the respective stakeholders.
 Her goal was to accelerate company-wide digital transformation, not by dictating automation, but by democratizing it for the lines of business.

 First, Nielsen needed the right technology.
-It found it in the UiPath Enterprise RPA Platform, which makes it possible to build software robots that automate digital chores and deploy them over existing IT infrastructure.
+They found it in the UiPath Platform, which makes it possible to build software robots that automate digital chores and deploy them over existing IT infrastructure.
 This is much faster and more cost-effective than a decade-long automation project.

 Fassi chose UiPath because it adhered to her technical requirements more closely than other RPA vendors.